 Considering visiting a theme park in 2021?
 Things are massively different, so it’s important to know what to expect and prepare accordingly.
 Here’s a few potential pitfalls to watch out for and tips to help make your experience a success.

-- Reservations/tickets may be required: In order to limit capacity, many theme parks are requiring dated reservations or advance purchase for events.
+• Reservations/tickets may be required: In order to limit capacity, many theme parks are requiring dated reservations or advance purchase.
 Be sure to check a theme park’s official site and make whatever purchases or reservations that are needed as early as possible to avoid disappointment.
+Note too that some theme parks are only offering timed reservations so if you want to have a full day in the park (and arrive at “rope drop” to beat the crowds), you need to make reservations many weeks in advance because early entry times are the first to sell out!

 Where to Book California Theme Park Vacations